ucb-152/lab6/AWS_SETUP.md

 5. Finally, click the orange "Create Budget" button.

 ## Step 5: Apply AWS Credits
-Now, we will apply the AWS credits (shoutout to AWS for their generosity!) you should have recieved in an email with the subject "[CS152] SP25 Lab 6 AWS Credit Code."
+Now, we will apply the AWS credits (shoutout to AWS for their generosity!).
+You should have recieved in an email with the subject "[CS152] SP25 Lab 6 AWS Credit Code."

 1. First, copy the AWS Promotion Code.
 It should be a 15 symbols long with numbers and letters, starting with "PC"